 Amélie Jacquemin is a Professor of entrepreneurship at the Louvain School of Management (UCLouvain, Belgium) and academic head of the incubator for student entrepreneurial projects on the FUCaM Mons campus.
 Amélie is in line with critical approaches to entrepreneurship by deconstructing discourses, myths and tools that naturalize a unique, idealized and heroic entrepreneurial figure.
 As a teacher of entrepreneurship, Amélie is also developing work on entrepreneurial education by questioning her own pedagogical practices, particularly gamified ones, and their impact in terms of learning on students.

-Corina Paraschiv is a Professor at Université de Paris in Management Science and decision-making.
+Corina Paraschiv is a Professor at Université Paris Cité in Management Science and decision-making.
 She is a member of the Research Center LIRAES.
 In addition, Corina is Co‐Director of the Master Ethics and Corporate Social Responsibility.
 Corina is interested in Decision Theory, Consumer Behavior, Behavioral Economics, Experimental Economics, Ecommerce, and Ethics of Artificial Intelligence.

 - Nanna Egeberg Andersen